firavoyage/blogging/timeln.md

 tomorrow:

 - lucky
-- swimming in css in js frameworks
+- surfing in css in js frameworks

 play some df and